Encryptium/Tic-Tac-Pro/README.md

 If you are trying to join a game, and at the bottom of the page, an error pops up, follow these steps.
 - Make sure you've typed you code correctly.
 - If you've just finished the game with that join code, then that game is deleted.
 You will not be able to join anymore.
 Create a new game if you want.
-### Connection Error
+### Connection Error & Update Error
 If you are on the game page, and a red error suddenly appears at the bottom which says `Lost connection.
 Refresh page to reset.`, then DO WHAT IT SAYS!
 Stop looking here and refresh that page.
+Or you might receive an error which says `An error occured while updating the game.
+Please Refresh.`, in that case, also refresh the page.

 If you're still here, that means you are probably interested.
 Look at the reasons why this may occur below if you are.
 - You may have lost connection (Internet).
 Check your connection, and refresh.